risawitama/verbose-potato/README.md

-## What is the leading cause of dry skin?
-Towels
+## A Sandwich walks into a bar, the bartender says “Sorry, we don’t serve food here”